 To be blown away by Pompeii

-I went to Pompeii on the last day.
+There are some quite interesting day trips from Naples, like the Reggia di Caserta palace or Pompeii.
+I chose to go to Pompeii on the last day.
 I already knew it would be an impactful visit but I confess I was a bit doubtful if going or not.
 I arrived at Piazza Garibaldi central station at 11 am and was shocked by how many people were waiting for the train.
 I almost gave up.
 But I got in and made the whole trip standing up the train, about 20 minutes.

 It is also possible to go to Pompeii by bus or by car, but most commonly by train.
 In this case, arrive early at the station and buy your ticket beforehand.

 Admission to Pompeii costs 15€ (plus 8€ with the self-guide) but this ordinary ticket is not a skip-the-line.
 I bought mine earlier from GetYourGuide for 19€ but you can get a skip-the-line plus guided-tour for 34€ with Musement clicking here or a simple skip-the-line ticket for 19€.

 As Pompeii is such an important historic site, there are plenty of travel experiences from other cities to there or from there to other cities.
 Check here for 48 options of experiences related to Pompeii, from tours to wine tastings.

 Another tip: eat before entering and bring a bottle of water.
 Inside Pompeii, there is only one restaurant and the lines are huge.
 I also recommend going with the self-guide.
 Only with a paper map, you will probably get lost and not know the whole history of the city and its residents.
 Pompeii is bigger than I thought, I stayed there for about 3 hours and couldn’t make it all the way.